sarasgambato/ResearchTrack1_Assignment2/README.md

 In particular, the robot has 720 sensors, so each sensor gives feedback regarding a 0.25 degrees range.

 ## Installing and running
+The simulation requires the installation of ROS, in particular the Noetic Release of ROS.
 ### Longer version
 To run the program, first you need to open a shell window in your ROS workspace and to build the workspace with the command `catkin_make` in the shell; the you must follow this instructions:
 1) run the master node with the following command: